Transcript: Is Sodium Benzoate Harmful?

-I’d go with harmful, in part because of a little thing called benzene.
+And speaking of soft drink additives, the preservative sodium benzoate.
+Harmful, harmless, or helpful?
+I’d go with harmful—in part, because of a little thing called benzene.
 When ascorbic acid and sodium benzoate get together, they can form the potent carcinogen benzene.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.